clee93/3D-Model-to-AI-Training-Data/README.md

       | PascalVOC             | Not yet implemented                                                                                                        |
       | Keras                 | Images are exported and placed in their respective folders for https://www.tensorflow.org/tutorials/images/classification  |

+* Number of Angles Captured per Axis
+   * Horizontal Spin
+      > This denotes the number of image(s) that will be captured about the Y axis formulated by `(360/Horizontal Spin)`
+   * Horizontal Spin Random Variance
+      > This denotes the random variance allowed between 0 and the selected number.
+The number selected is in degrees.
+   * Vertical Rotation
+      > This denotes the number of image(s) that will be captured about the X axis formulated by `(90/Vertical Rotation)`.
+The camera pans from ground level and moves upwards directly over head (90 degrees max)
+   * Vertical Rotation Random Variance
+      > This denotes the random variance allowed between 0 and the selected number.
+The number selected is in degrees.
+   * Tilt
+      > This denotes the number of image(s) that will be captured about the Z axis formulated by `(360/Tilt)`
+   * Tilt Random Variance
+      > This denotes the random variance allowed between 0 and the selected number.
+The number selected is in degrees.
+   * Zoom
+      > This denotes how far the camera is from the object.
+This does not use FOV, but rather translation of the camera.
+* Start Render
+   > This will start the render.
+Note that you must be in playmode for the render to occur.
+* Note
+   * All Usable Training Images
+      > Denotes the number of total images that will be generated.
+   * Images Per Model
+      > The exact numbers that will be generated per class.
+   * Maxium Possible Train Set Size
+      > This is the maxium space required for the training set (debug images are not considered).
+This does not take into account compression.
+The actual size will most likely be smaller.

 ## Additional Resources
 **Darknet Tutorial:**